 The reporting relates to actual amounts paid to contractors and needs to include identifying references such as the contractor's ABN & address.
-The "Taxable Payments Annual Report" is required to be lodged with the ATO by 28 August 2018.
-This reporting system has been expanded from 1 July 2018 to include contractors in the courier and cleaning industries.
-There is a proposal from the recent Federal Government budget to further extend this system to security providers, investigation services, road freight transport and computer system design and related services commencing form 1 July 2019.
+The "Taxable Payments Annual Report" is required to be lodged with the ATO by 28 August 2021.

+Extension of reporting system

+This reporting system has been expanded from when it was first introduced to include contractors in many other allied industries.
+The table below sets out what businesses are now covered by this annual reporting requirement: